The 5 Key Elements of a Strategic Plan

 There are 5 key elements of a strategic plan that must be included to ensure you've got a great strategy.
 Our Excel strategic planning template includes vision, values, focus areas & strategic objectives.
 Output a beautifully formatted one-page summary of your strategic plan.

-We recently asked readers of the blog to submit & vote on their ideas for our next blog post and the overwhelming winner was an article about the 5 key elements of a strategic plan.
-In this article you’ll learn all about those key elements, and how to include them in your next strategic plan.
+We recently asked readers of the blog to submit & vote for our next blog post and the overwhelming winner was 5 key elements of a strategic plan.
+In this article you'll learn all about those key elements, and how to include them in your next strategic plan.
 We also have an awesome strategy template that you can download to work with offline to help get you started:

 Before we go into the detail of the key elements of a strategic plan, we need to be clear about what exactly a strategic plan is meant to achieve.
 Essentially, a strategic plan helps you to answer these 4 critical questions:

 - Where do I want to take my business? - The destination

 - Where are we right now? - The starting point